Nonsimple closed geodesics with given intersection number on hyperbolic surfaces: Introduction

-Define $I(k,X)$ is the self-intersection number of the shortest geodesic with at least $k$ self-intersections on a hyperbolic surface $X$, by definition $I(k,X)\geqslant k$.
-Erlandsson and Parlier showed in \cite{EP2802} that $I(k,X)$ is bounded by a function depending only on $k$ that grows linearly as $k$ gets large.
-To the best of the author's knowledge, there is not a single surface $X$ for which the equality $I(k,X)=k$ is known to hold for all $k$.
+For a hyperbolic surface $X$, define $I(k,X)$ as the minimal self-intersection number among all shortest closed geodesics with at least $k$ self-intersections.
+By definition, $I(k,X) \geq k$.
+Erlandsson and Parlier \cite{EP2802} proved that $I(k,X)$ is bounded above by a function depending only on $k$ that exhibits linear growth as $k \to \infty$.
+However, to the best of our knowledge, no hyperbolic surface $X$ is known to satisfy $I(k,X) = k$ for all $k \geqslant 1$.

 Let $M_k$ be the infimum of lengths of geodesics of self-intersection number at least $k$ among all finite-type hyperbolic surfaces, i.e. metric complete hyperbolic surfaces without boundary, and have finite number of genuses and cusps.
 Basmajian showed (\cite[Corollary 1.4]{B2803}) that